paulbricman/paulbricman.github.io/docs/tools/memnav.md

 ### Search Engines

 This is the view behind the opening paragraph.
 MemNav can intuitively be likened to a search engine.
-However, instead of searching the internet, it searches your memories.
+However, instead of searching the internet, it searches your memories, by using diary entries as a proxy.

 ### Expert Systems

 Expert systems had been a success story of early AI research.
 Take the expertise of a doctor, embed it into propositional statements and inference rules, and you get a system which can give diagnostics with decent accuracy.
 Do the same with the expertise of a judge, and you get a system capable of giving rudimentary verdicts in court.
 MemNav can also be seen as an expert system.
 It's not an expert in medicine or law, but an expert in *you*.
 An expert in your thought process.
-You first embed your expertise into it, and then work with the it.
+You first embed your expertise in it, and then work with the it.

 ### Exosomatic Memory

 When your computer runs low on storage, you might move a few files to an external drive or to the cloud.
+What happens when your memory is overloaded with tasks, events, plans, ideas, and so on?
+You might offload that burden onto convenient task managers, calendars, planners, notebooks, and so on.
+Those can be collectively refered to as exosomatic memory systems (i.e. memory systems located outside the body).
+MemNav can also be considered an instance of such a system.

 ### The Mind's API